mariojgt/onix-pro/README.md

 Notes: This package on publish will move across webpack, tailwind and package.json so make sure to backup your project files.

-## If you want to use a improved version please considering using Onix Pro more information:https://onixpro.net/

 # Demo

 After the setup you can access the demo page on /onix/grape and you should be able to see the package demo.